Appointment guide

 • Getting a second opinion

 Following an appointment, you may want to get a second opinion.
 You have no legal right to request a second opinion.
 But the General Medical Council (GMC) states doctors must respect a patient’s right to ask for a second opinion.
-The GMC are the independent regulator of doctors.
+The GMC is the independent regulator of doctors.
 They focus on making sure doctors provide good and safe patient care.
 Most healthcare professionals will consider your request for a second opinion.

 In England and Wales, your GP will need to make a new referral if you would like a second opinion from a different IBD service.
 In Scotland, you should ask your consultant to arrange a second opinion.
 If they do not agree your GP may be able to help.